Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Consider1.rst

    - leaf area index (leaf-on, leaf-off)
    - soil moisture state

 - less critical

-   - surface state (as long as modelling for a long period
+   - surface state (as long as modelling for a long period) as these will change rapdidly

+- meteorological variables

+   -  these can be determined from a wide range of data

+ - snow conditions

+   - this needs to be done very carefully if only a short model run.
+A long model run starting from snow-free conditons would ensure that the snow accumulation occurs at the right time etc